Potential Benefits of Cleaning with Microfiber vs Cotton Mops and Cloths

 Overall Cleanliness | 67.75% Microbe Removal | 99.9% Microbe Removal (w/ detergent cleaner) |

-Shop Our Microfiber Brands at Direct Supply
+Shop Microfiber Brands at Direct Supply

 Microfiber pollution problems to consider

-We wish there would be a one-cloth-fixes-all solution to your cleaning needs, but it is important to consider all the facets of utilizing microfiber, and that means addressing microfiber problems.
+We wish there was a one-cloth-fixes-all solution to your cleaning needs, but it is important to consider all the facets of utilizing microfiber, and that means addressing microfiber problems.
 So, we’ve told you what’s great about them, now it’s time to determine whether or not they are the right fit for you and your facility.
 This type of cloth, while taking the industry by storm, is not without its disadvantages.

 The table below outlines what microfiber problems you may want to consider before making the switch from cotton to microfiber.